-25+ Scandinavian recipes from spritz cookies and cardamom buns to gravlox and aqua vit.
+Scandinavian inspired recipes from fika treats like cardamom buns and visiting cake to salmon soup and Swedish meatballs.
 Delicious comfort food, Nordic style!

 Sure, you’ve baked spritz cookies during the holidays, and maybe you’ve had a Swedish meatball or two, (thanks Ikea), but do you really know what Scandinavian food is all about?

-These 25 Scandinavian/Nordic recipes run the gamut from light, bright, and minimal all the way to uber cozy and comforting ~ and that’s what’s so exciting about Nordic cuisine, it’s got it all covered, and more.
-Finland, Denmark, Iceland, Norway, and Sweden have made an art out of cold weather cooking, and it’s what I’m craving as we head into the cooler months.
-If you happen to have some Scandinavian DNA, share your favorite recipes in the comments!
+These Scandinavian/Nordic recipes run the gamut from light, bright, and minimal all the way to uber cozy and comforting ~ and that’s what’s so exciting about Nordic cuisine, it’s got it all covered, and more.
+Finland, Denmark, Iceland, Norway, and Sweden have made an art out of cozy cold weather cooking, but this region is also known for its brilliant spring and summer recipes.
+If you happen to have some Nordic DNA, share your favorite recipes in the comments!

 CHOPPED STEAK WITH BACON AND MUSHROOM GRAVY